 Today, we meet Leah Graves, RDN, LDN, CEDRD, FAED, a registered dietitian and the vice president of nutrition and culinary services for Veritas Collaborative.

 She is a pioneer in the eating disorders industry and has treated patients with this devastating disease for more than 30 years.
 Graves is part of an inaugural group that established evidence-based practices for assessing and treating patients with eating disorders.
-She is highly respected and internationally recognized within the eating disorders community for her expertise in medical nutrition therapy, nutrition counseling, clinical supervision, and research.
+She is highly respected and internationally recognized within the eating disorders community for her expertise in medical nutrition therapy, nutrition counseling, center supervision, and research.
 In fact, she is only one of seven dietitians worldwide to be honored as a Fellow by the Academy for Eating Disorders.

 Humble to her core, Leah puts others above herself each day, which is part of the reason she has received numerous awards for her work in the field, presented at countless educational conferences and published for work pertaining to nutrition and eating disorders.
 And, while her professional accomplishments are widely recognized, she is also personally involved with a number of charitable causes.